Welcome to Miss Cragg’s class page.

 Debate – Parliament Resources

-School have been fortunate enough to receive a box from the Houses of Parliament containing exciting resources to hold our own debates.
+Our school has been fortunate enough to receive a box from the Houses of Parliament containing exciting resources to hold our own debates.
 Later in the year we will be studying all about the government and how parliament is run.
 In preparation for our trip to London, we formed our own government and voted on our own laws.
-We decided to ban uniform, not have more lessons and unanimously decided to abolish homework!

 World Book Day – 2017